foundry-rs/book/src/reference/forge-std/read.md

 ### Description

-Access a value from the storage slot.
+Accesses a value from the storage slot.

 ### Examples